Akida31/anki-typst/typst/src/theorems.typ

   })
 }

+/// Get the current number.
+///
+/// - loc (location): Current location.
+/// - number (auto, function, array): Primary number.
+/// - numbering (str, function, none): Primary numbering pattern
+/// - secondary (none, auto, true, function, array): Secondary number.
+/// - secondary_numbering (str, function, none): Secondary numbering pattern.
+/// - f (function): Closure which will be called with the resolved number.
+/// - allow_auto (bool): If `allow_auto` is `true`, `secondary` is `none` and `number` is auto, this will call the closure with just `auto`.
+/// - step_secondary (bool): Whether to step the secondary counter.
+///     This argument is necessary to prevent stepping the secondary counter multiple times for one item.
 #let _with_get_number(loc, number, numbering, secondary, secondary_numbering, f, allow_auto: false, step_secondary: true) = {
   if number == auto and allow_auto and secondary == none {
     return f(auto) + secondary_numbering_counter.update(0)